gretchendeutsch/PersonalProject1/README.md

 The purpose of the Personality Quiz is to provide entertainment to the user.
 The program outputs questions to the user and accepts their answer as input via the keyboard.
+The program stores the players answers to come up with the final result.
 Finally, at the end of the quiz, the program displays which Chadwickian the player is.
 The player gets insight about a different friend, which can allow them to know more about the student body.

 ## High Level Design